-Students who do not meet the citizenship requirement to receive federal student loans can apply for a private educational loan.
-Many private educational loan lenders provide loans to foreign students with credit worthy co-signers who are U.S. citizens or eligible non-citizens.
-Information on private loans for international students is available on websites such as www.privatestudentloans.com or www.edupass.org.
+Students who do not meet the citizenship requirement to receive federal student loans can apply for private educational loans.
+Many private educational lenders provide loans to foreign students with credit worthy co-signers who are U.S. citizens or eligible non-citizens.
+Information on private loans for international students is available on websites such as:

 Public Interest Scholarships for LL.M. in Trial Advocacy Students

 A number of partial scholarships to the LL.M. in Trial Advocacy Program are awarded each year to attorneys practicing in public interest settings.
 Awards are applied in equal amounts in the fall and spring semester.
 Scholarship awards are dependent on class size and the number of applicants and finalized in late spring.
 Public Interest Scholarship applications are submitted as part of the online application process for the program.

 International Student Scholarships

-Temple Law provides some scholarships to LL.M. students on the basis of need and academic merit.
-Such financial aid is awarded only in the form of a limited number of partial tuition waivers and cannot be used to cover living expenses.
-U.S. immigration regulations limit the scope and number of hours a foreign citizen on a student visa may work, so it is not possible for international students to earn enough to support oneself while studying.
+U.S. immigration regulations limit the scope and number of hours a foreign citizen on a student visa may work, so it is not possible for international LL.M. students to earn enough to support oneself while studying.
+Moreover, no scholarship aid may be used to cover living expenses.